 A wealth of information on the path the Foundation has followed, the partnerships it has formed, and the results it has achieved.

 IMPORTANT NOTE: In order to fulfil its mission, the Foundation regularly reviews the scope of its operations.
 Some geographical areas or sectors of action that previously received funding but are no longer part of our current operations may therefore appear during your search.

 Please note that the Foundation currently funds initiatives in four sectors of intervention: Sustainable agriculture, Sustainable fishing, Biodiversity conservation, and Sustainable technologies.
-These are distributed over six geographical areas: Ecuador, Peru, Laos, Cambodia, Mozambique and the coastal area of West Africa.
+These are distributed over six geographical areas: Ecuador, Peru, Southern part of Mozambique, Madagascar, Laos and Myanmar.

 The Madre de Dios, in southern Peruvian Amazon, is considered Peru’s richest region in terms of biodiversity, mostly covered by protected areas and occupied by ...»

 Forestlink: Real-time monitoring to empower indigenous communities to protect the Amazon rainforest

 In Mozambique, remote coastal communities face a growing crisis in biodiversity loss due to unadapted fishing and agriculture activities.
 Predictive climate ...»